 Capital One® Venture® Rewards Credit Card

 The Venture Rewards card offers 2x miles per dollar on every purchase.
-It comes with a 50,000 bonus after spending $3,000 on purchases in the first three months after opening a new account.
+It comes with a 50,000 bonus after spending $3,000 on purchases in the first three months after opening a new account, or 100,000 bonus after spending $20,000 in the first 12 months.
 It has no annual fee the first year, then charges $95 per year for subsequent years.

 This card has no foreign transaction fees and lets you book travel through any airline, hotel, rental car site, or major travel site and you can redeem miles for statement credits.
 This works similarly to the Barclays Arrival® Premier mile redemption explained above.